wp-plugins/createtoday-widget-for-wordpress/readme.txt

 1. Screenshot of the basic settings panel for this plugin.
 2. Screenshot of widget on top of your site.
 3. Screenshot of how to add the create buttons per image.

+== Changelog ==

+1.3:
+  - new youtube video
+  - fixed the url for the button images